rui314/lld/COFF/README.md

   SymbolTable is basically a hash table from strings to Symbols, with a logic to resolve symbol conflicts.
 It resolves conflicts by symbol type.
 For example, if we add Undefined and Defined symbols, the symbol table will keep the latter.
-If we add Undefined and CanBeDefined symbols, it will keep the latter.
-If we add CanBeDefined and Undefined, it will keep the former, but it will also trigger the CanBeDefined symbol to load the archive member to actually resolve the symbol.
+If we add Undefined and Lazy symbols, it will keep the latter.
+If we add Lazy and Undefined, it will keep the former, but it will also trigger the Lazy symbol to load the archive member to actually resolve the symbol.

 * OutputSection

   OutputSection is a container of Chunks.
-A Chunk belong to at most one OutputSection.
+A Chunk belongs to at most one OutputSection.

 There are mainly three actors in this linker.